How to Detect Slow Renders in React?

 Analyze the results

 Find a slow commit you want to improve.
-You can see the commits bar in the right top corner of profiling results.
-For more info on commits, check out React Docs - Browsing Commits.
+You can see the commits bar in the top right corner of the profiling results.
+For more information on commits, check out React Docs - Browsing Commits.

-In our case, 1st, 2nd, and 4th commits are slow.
+In our case, the 1st, 2nd, and 4th commits are slow.
 They take more than 300ms to render.
-Every response to a user action that takes more than 100ms breaks the connection between the action and the result (RAIL: A User-Centric Model For Performance).
+Any response to a user action that takes more than 100ms breaks the connection between the action and the result (RAIL: A User-Centric Model For Performance).

-Now let’s pick one of these commits and check the “Flamegraph” to see what is causing this poor performance.
+Now let's pick one of these commits and check the "Flamegraph" to see what's causing this poor performance.

-The Flamegraph shows our components tree.
-We can see that component Home
+The Flamegraph shows our component tree.
+We can see that the Home

 component responsible for the main UI change is pretty fast and takes only 7.4ms to render.
 The SlowComponent

-takes most of the rendering time.
+takes up most of the rendering time.
 It is the bottleneck.

 Fix the bottleneck

-Let’s look into the code of a SlowComponent
+Let's look at the code of the SlowComponent

 :